MikeMitterer/dart-material-design-lite/example/mdl_radio/web/README.md

 >**Note:** Disabled versions of all the available radio button types are provided, and are invoked with the standard HTML boolean attribute `disabled`. `<input type="radio" id="radio5" name="flash" class="mdl-radio__button" disabled />`
 >This attribute may be added or removed programmatically via scripting.

-##More information
-For working examples of the **radio** component, see the MDL [radio demo page](https://github.com/MikeMitterer/dart-material-design-lite/tree/mdl/example/radio).